stormqloud/kazoo-tgbbok/fax.md

 Specifically, make sure you are running kazoo-ui from *github* if you want to use faxboxes!
 You have been warned.
 You need to have the latest code.

-## Fax to Email
+## Fax to Email gateway
 * This should work with no problem.
 Assign a callflow with a DID number to go into "receive fax".
 The "receive fax" application will associate with a user record.
 The PDF will be delivered to the users email address.
 * There is inbound faxbox funcationality also.
   * You set this up the same way, just ue the "faxbox" callflow.
   * The faxbox has extra functionality related to the "user app" in kazoo app store within your accounts.
   * There is some code for an online fax document viewer.
 I think it's only in monster-ui and not kazoo-ui.

-## Email to Fax
+## Email to Fax gateway

-* This is much much more complicated to setup.
+* This is _much_ _much_ more complicated to setup.

-* The basic approach is as follows
+* This example shows some of the setup required.
+Depending on your needs there might be some steps left out..
-  * You want to fax a few lines of text (or attachment) to +15147872030 for example.
+  * You want to fax a few lines of text (or pdf) to +15147872030 for example.
   * You send an EMAIL to a faxbox like this
-    * 15147872030@4nfk24btd.fax.stormqloud.ca
+    * +15147872030@4nfk24btd.fax.stormqloud.ca
   * The faxbox has a personal individual unique dns name.
     * Each user of the fax system will need a unique dns record.
     * I repeat, each faxbox requires a unique dns MX record and name
+     * This means 4nfk24btd.fax.stormqloud.ca must resolve to a MX record.
+       *  Be RFC compliant, don;t be lazy and go for A records for email!~

 * In my own case, I already restrict spam filtering for the fax domain.
 I'm skipping over it but it's needed in a serious setup.
 Kazoo isn;t built for spam filtering.
 It's done "upstream".
 Email me for more information or borrow from the installations that cover it.

 * Email always arrives on SMTP port 25.